shader-slang/spec/proposals/021-abstract-algebra-interface-hierarchy.md

 ### More nuanced hierarchy

-We could go a little further an introduce structures such as a `Magma`, which could be used to represent non-associative binary operations without an identity element.
-This could be used for example for some color mixing, however this has a major downside in that it defies programmer intuition that the `+` operator is associative.
+We could go further and introduce additional interfaces below `IAdditive`, which could be used for example for some color mixing operations.
+However, this has a major downside in that it defies programmer intuition that the `+` operator is associative.

 ### Operator Overloading Only